-As a customer with special needs you are permitted to have your drop-off/pick-up party accompany you to/from the gate, in domestic locations.
-The drop-off/pick-up party should proceed to the ticket counter to receive a pass to advance through security.
+As a customer with special needs, you are permitted to have your drop-off/pick-up party accompany you to and from the gate in domestic airports.
+The drop-off/pick-up party should go to the ticket counter and request a pass to advance through security.

-In international cities (Mexico, Canada, and Costa Rica, the Caribbean, Latin America and Europe) or if airport security at a particular airport prohibits non-ticketed passengers in the gate area, US Airways will assist you to or from your gate and make sure your needs are met as you board or deplane your flight.
+In international cities (Mexico, Canada, and Costa Rica, the Caribbean, Latin America and Europe) and in airports where non-ticketed passengers are not permitted in the gate area, we will escort you to or from your gate and ensure that your needs are met.